impresso/impresso.github.io/_labs/powervis.md

   - src: labs/powervis3.png
 ---

-Extract from the database underlying the impresso interface, visualise the metadata, named entities and topics, that are used as filters in the impresso application.
+Extract from the database underlying the Impresso interface, visualise the metadata, named entities and topics, that are used as filters in the impresso application.

 <!-- more -->